Introduction

 • Gain inspiration for your own classes or group routines.

-Common Challenges And Misconceptions
+Common Challenges and Misconceptions

-or assume online practice can fully replace structured training.
-Recognizing common pitfalls helps
+Learning choreography purely from YouTube presents obstacles.
+Some dancers expect instant mastery or assume online practice can fully replace structured training.
+Recognizing common pitfalls helps you combine digital resources with healthy, realistic expectations about progress and physical safety.

 • Misjudging your level and attempting routines far beyond current ability.